smonik86/uu-summerschool-2025/README.md

 you can use the [online Lean editor](https://live.lean-lang.org/).

-We will also play the [Natural Number Game](https://adam.math.hhu.de/#/g/leanprover-community/nng4) on the first day to lean the basics of Lean.
+We will also play the [Natural Number Game](https://adam.math.hhu.de/#/g/leanprover-community/nng4) on the first day to learn the basics of Lean.

 ## Local installation